l7mp/stunner/README.md

   configuration process.
 The [STUNner Kubernetes gateway operator](https://github.com/l7mp/stunner-gateway-operator) docs contain a [detailed list](https://github.com/l7mp/stunner-gateway-operator/README.md#caveats) on the differences.
-* STUNner supports arbitrary scale-up without dropping active calls, but *scale-down might disconnect calls* established through the STUNner pods and/or media server replicas being removed from the load-balancing pool.
-Note that this problem is [universal](https://webrtchacks.com/webrtc-media-servers-in-the-cloud) in WebRTC, but we plan to do something about it in a later STUNner release so stay tuned.
 * STUNner supports *multiple parallel GatewayClass hierarchies*, each deployed into a separate namespace with a separate GatewayClass an a separate dataplane.
 This mode can be useful for testing new STUNner versions or canary-upgrades and A/B testing of a new media server version.
 At